tagalston101/x-way-forensics-tool/README.md

 This project exists to push it into absolute overdrive with hundreds of extensions that have been forged on real child-exploitation, ransomware, espionage, terrorism, and fraud investigations worldwide.

 Every single tool here has been used in production cases — nothing theoretical.

-## What you get — December 2025 edition

 ### 68 X-Tensions (64-bit DLL + full Visual Studio 2022 source projects)
 - Instant $MFT → multi-million-record timeline (seconds instead of hours)